torobucci/school_library/README.md

 ### Key Features <a name="key-features"></a>

-- Uses a module
+- Classes
-- Implement methods in a class
+- Methods
-- Uses Ruby blocks.
+- Inheritance

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->